Upcoming MGNV Events

 Tag Archives: sustainability

-By Susan Wilhelm, Certified Master Gardener Jolene Mafnas, our 2017 Virginia Cooperative Extension (VCE) summer intern, is a senior at William & Mary studying public health and environmental science policy.
+Jolene Mafnas, our 2017 Virginia Cooperative Extension (VCE) summer intern, is a senior at William & Mary studying public health and environmental science policy.
 Jolene’s focus is sustainability.
-Last fall she began a William … Continue reading
+Last fall she began a William & Mary Dining Service sustainability internship.
+Jolene says her passion is sustainability, and as a sustainability intern, she has worked on a farm that grows food for the William & Mary Dining Services, helped manage the dining hall composting site, supported recycling, and promoted healthy eating.
+Continue reading

 Saturday, November 14, Designing the Sustainable Landscape, 9 a.m. to noon, Fairlington Community Center, 3308 S. Stafford St., Arlington 22206.
 Learn the best management practices of sustainable landscapes—using native plants, making the most of available water, building soil health and reducing maintenance.
 Arlington County VCE Agent Kirsten Conrad Buhls and Master Gardeners of Arlington and Alexandria will cover the basics of sustainable landscapes and answer questions about individual garden management challenges.
 Free and open to the public.Register at mgnv.org.
 Questions?
 Call 703-228-6414 or send an email to mgarlalex.org.
 Continue reading